 What is a chargeback?

 In their simplest form, chargebacks are a kind of forced payment reversal.
-If a cardholder is the victim of fraud or deceptive merchant practices, that individual can simply contact the card-issuing bank and request a chargeback to overturn the transaction.
+If a cardholder is the victim of fraud or deceptive merchant practices, that individual can simply contact the card-issuing bank and request a chargeback to overturn a possible fraudulent transaction.

 Chargebacks are described as a litigation-based process.
 A chargeback plays out like a court case, with the plaintiff (the cardholder) making a claim, and the defendant (you) trying to refute the claim.
-For example, assume a cardholder finds a transaction on her billing statement she doesn’t recognize.
-The process works as follows:
+For example, assume a cardholder finds a transaction on their credit card statement they don’t recognize.
+The preventing chargeback process works as follows:

-- The cardholder contacts her issuing bank to dispute the transaction.
+- The cardholder contacts their issuing bank to dispute the transaction.

-- Issuer assigns a reason code, identifying the customer’s claim.
+- The card issuer assigns a reason code, identifying the customer’s claim.

 - The issuer investigates the case, identifies fraudulent activity, and files a chargeback.

-- Issuer forcibly withdraws funds from the merchant’s acquiring bank.
+- Issuer forcibly withdraws funds from the payment processor’s acquiring bank.